 Increasing worldwide prevalence of musculoskeletal diseases such as osteoarthritis, rheumatoid arthritis and other chronic diseases including obesity, diabetes and others are anticipated to nurture the cartilage repair market growth over the forecast period.

-Nearly 30.0 million children and adolescents participate in youth sports in the U.S each year.
-According to the American Orthopaedic Society for Sports Medicine data, over 3.5 million athletes receive medical treatment due to sports injuries each year.
+Participation in sports also heightens the risk of cartilage damage, as most of these are contact sports or require high physical exertion.
+According to the American Orthopedic Society for Sports Medicine, the US has seen continued increase in sports participation by kids under the age of 14, with the number standing at 60 million.
+Additionally, more than 3.5 million athletes receive medical treatments each year due to sports injuries in the US.
 This rise in sports is causing injuries among athletes, resulting in fueling the demand for cartilage repair products.

-In-depth report on global cartilage repair/regeneration market by Grand View Research:
+In-depth report on global cartilage repair market by Grand View Research:

 Get your queries resolved from an industry expert.
 Request for a free product review before report purchase.